-The Risk Management Framework sets out the overall approach at Hermes to manage the internal and external risks to which the firm is currently exposed or may be exposed to in the future.
-Underpinning this framework there are a number of supporting Risk Policies that describe the principles, the approach to risk management and define the content of the risk management process pursuant to the risks to which the firm is exposed.
+The Risk Management Framework sets out the overall approach at Hermes to manage the internal and external risks to which the Company is currently exposed or may be exposed to in the future.
+Underpinning this framework there are a number of supporting Risk Policies that describe the principles, the approach to risk management and define the content of the risk management process pursuant to the risks to which Hermes is exposed.
 The Risk Management Framework is founded on three pillars:

-- Risk appetite: Key parameters which set out how much risk the firm is prepared to accept; - Corporate governance: The legal, organisational and management structure; and - Policies and standards: The rules that determine how the firm should conduct itself.
-The HFML Board is ultimately responsible for ensuring that the firm operates in an effective, risk-controlled environment.
+- Risk appetite: Key parameters which set out how much risk the Company is prepared to accept; - Corporate governance: The legal, organisational and management structure; and - Policies and standards: The rules that determine how Hermes should conduct itself.
+The HFML Board is ultimately responsible for ensuring that Hermes operates in an effective, risk-controlled environment.
 Good risk management, with the backing of Hermes' strong risk culture, is the responsibility of every employee.
-The Risk team and Investment Risk team has been authorised by the Risk & Compliance Committee to provide oversight and independent challenge of the risk management activities undertaken in the firm.
+The Risk team and Investment Risk team has been authorised by the Risk & Compliance Committee to provide oversight and independent challenge of the risk management activities undertaken by Hermes.